-A scandalous flight, An inconsiderate couple,
+A scandalous flight, an inconsiderate couple—

-How can things have gone so terribly wrong for Lydia Bennet?
+how can things have gone so terribly wrong for Lydia Bennet?

 second-rate coach.
-Filthy, exhausted, and penniless, this is just the beginning for poor Lydia!
-Can a spoiled, uneducated girl of fifteen, used to having her way, survive the night in the wilds of Sussex?
+Filthy, exhausted, and penniless, Lydia is just facing the beginning of her ordeal!
+How can a spoiled, uneducated girl of fifteen—used to having her way—survive a night in the wilds of Sussex?

 As Mr. Bennet and Mr. Gardiner vainly search for her in London, Lydia’s sisters struggle to keep her secret from their Meryton neighbors.
 Though they fear the worst—that Lydia’s wild life has ended in tragedy—all hope is not lost.
 Mr. Darcy, in the midst of reigniting his courtship with Elizabeth, is determined to recover his love’s unfortunate sibling.

 Will Mr. Darcy succeed in finding Lydia and restoring her to respectability?
 In what shocking condition will this catastrophe render such a reckless, headstrong girl?

 Leave a Reply